yeasir01/react-employee-dir/README.md

 # React Employee Directory App
-An app used to manage & sort your company's employee directory.
+An app used to sort & filter your company's employee directory.
 ## Table of contents
 * [Installation](#Installation)
 * [Technologies](#Technologies)